Skip to content

 · Fernando Tigre (Portugal) vs. David Kinhefner (Hungary)

-The winners of the opening bouts will face each other in the semifinals, followed by a third-place match and the grand final, which will determine the SENSHI Grand Prix champion in the up to 75 kg category.
+The winners of the opening fights will face each other in the next round.
+The semifinals will be followed by a match for third place and the grand final, where the SENSHI Grand Prix champion in the up to 75 kg category will be determined.

-Alongside the elimination championship tournament, the upcoming fight show SENSHI 30 will also feature three super fights under KWU FULL CONTACT rules:
+In addition to the elimination tournament for the championship, the upcoming SENSHI 30 fight show also features three superfights under the KWU FULL CONTACT rules:

 · Hirokatsu Miyagi (Japan) vs. Samo Petje (Slovenia) – up to 70 kg category